upsd/real-world-kata-1/README.md

 the features described here.
 They are intentionally vague as to give you some freedom.

 ### Feature #1 - User not found
-You need to implement the scenario when someone requests a user that does not exist.
-For example, there are no users and someone makes the following request: `/users/12`.
+You need to implement the scenario when a client requests a user that does not exist.
+For example, there are no users and a client requests a user with an of 12.

 ### Feature #2 - Get all users
-When someone visits `/users/` you should return all users found.
+When a client requests all users, you must return all user found.

 ### Feature #3 - Add a user
-Add the ability for someone to add a user via the API.
+Add the ability for a client to add a user via the API.

 ### Feature #4 - Delete a user
-Enable users of the API to remove users.
+Enable clients of the API to remove users.

 ### Feature #5 - Search for user by name
-Enable users of the API to search for users using their name.
+Enable clients of the API to search for users using their name.